How dark is the $\nu_R$-philic dark photon?: Phenomenology

 If the Majorana mass term also breaks the $U(1)_{R}$ symmetry, then the lower bound of $m_{Z'}$ is set by Eq.~\eqref{eq:x-8} instead of Eq.~\eqref{eq:x-9}.
 In the standard type I seesaw, we have $M_{R}\sim m_{D}^{2}/m_{\nu}$ which implies that for $m_{\nu}=0.1$ eV and $m_{D}=246$ GeV, the $U(1)_{R}$ symmetry breaks at a high energy scale around $10^{14}$ GeV.
 For this case, we plot the green curve in Fig.~\ref{fig:bound}.
 As shown in Fig.~\ref{fig:bound}, even though with $g_{R}\lesssim10^{-11}$ the mass of $m_{Z'}$ could be below the electroweak scale or lower, the effective coupling is many orders of magnitude below any of known experimental limits.

 The inaccessibly large $m_{Z'}$ of the green curve is due to the underlying connection between $m_{\nu}$ and $M_{R}$ in the standard type I seesaw.
-In some alternative neutrino mass models, however, the scale of $M_{R}$ is decoupled from $m_{\nu}$---see e.g.~\cite{Kersten:2007vk} and references therein.
-The decoupling allows for a sizable $\nu_{L}$-$\nu_{R}$ mixing even when $M_{R}$ is reduced to the TeV scale, and has motivated many studies on collider searches for right-handed neutrinos \cite{Sirunyan:2018xiv,Aaboud:2018spl,Aad:2019kiz}.
+In some alternative neutrino mass models such as inverse seesaw~\cite{Mohapatra:1986bd}, the scale of $M_{R}$ is decoupled from $m_{\nu}$, which allows for a sizable $\nu_{L}$-$\nu_{R}$ mixing even when $M_{R}$ is reduced to the TeV scale, and has motivated many studies on collider searches for right-handed neutrinos---see Ref.~\cite{Deppisch:2015qwa} for a review.
 Here for illustration we simply set $M_{R}=m_{D}/\sin\theta$ with $m_{D}=246$ GeV and $\sin\theta=10^{-2}$, which ensures that $\nu_{R}$ is sufficiently heavy to avoid all current collider bounds.
 The possibility of collider-accessible $\nu_R$ involves more complicated phenomenology which is beyond the scope of this work.
 The strength of $g_{{\rm eff}}$ and the lower bound of $m_{Z'}$ in this case is presented by the orange lines in Figs.~\ref{fig:bound} and \ref{fig:bound-1}.

 Now confronting the theoretically favored $g_{{\rm eff}}$ and $m_{Z'}$ of the aforementioned three scenarios with the experimental limits, we can see that only when the $U(1)_{R}$ breaking scale is determined by $m_{D}$ or $M_{R}=m_{D}/\sin\theta$ with sizable $\sin\theta$, the $\nu_{R}$-philic dark photon could be of phenomenological interest.
 The former could potentially give rise to observable effects in long-range force searches, astrophysical observations, beam dump and collider experiments.
 The latter, albeit beyond the current collider bounds, might be of importance to future collider searches.
 In addition, the SHiP experiment will be able to considerably dig into the parameter space of the latter.